 Remember, no matter what, this was not your fault.

 You may also choose to file a report with CCSU.
 If the person who harmed you is a CCSU student you have the right to file a complaint through the CCSU Office of Student Conduct at (860) 832-1667.
 The complaint will be investigated and it will be determined if the student broke a CCSU policy and sanctions could then occur.
-All other complaints can be made to the Office of Diversity and Equity at (860) 832-1652.
+All other complaints can be made to the Office of Equity & Inclusion at (860) 832-1652.

 If the person who harmed you is not affiliated with CCSU at your request the university can still take actions for your protection and comfort on campus.
 Joanna Flanagan can provide more information on options for your specific situation.
 She can also assist you with making reports to CCSU and law enforcement.